YounsseAmazzal/Vehicle-Employee/Readme.md

 Modular Architecture (ES6 Modules):

-To keep the project clean and scalable, I split each class into its own file (e.g., Vehicle.js, Pilot.js).
+To keep the project clean and scalable, I split each class into its own file (e.g., callfunction.js, assignVehicleId).

 I used export from within each class file and import in my main script to manage dependencies effectively.